kidinamoto01/deployment/README.md

 We simplify the work and we use now only the docker-compose command (one line) and Digital Ocean API.

 We use the user-data command during creation so **we don't need to log into the machine after creation to deploy the node.
-That's very very cool :))**
+That's very very cool.**

 - Docker-Compose Deployment (https://github.com/multiverseHQ/deployment/tree/master/docker_compose)
 - https://github.com/multiverseHQ/front-end/tree/digi (check the DIGI Branch)